hansemannn/titanium-app-tracking-transparency/README.md

 # iOS 14.5+ App Tracking Transparency

-use the AppTrackingTransparency framework (iOS 14.5+) in the Titanium SDK.
+Use the AppTrackingTransparency framework (iOS 14.5+) in the Titanium SDK.

+✨ The development of this module was sponsored by [@yozef](https://github.com/yozef), thank you!

 ## Requirements